egrosdou01/personal-blog/blog/2024-10-05-sveltos-day2-operations/sveltos-cilium-tetragon-day2-operations.md

 +--------------------+---------------------+-----------+---------------+--------------------------------------------------------------------------------------------------------------+
 ```

-From the output above, we can see that we are able to display logs collected from a Tetragon TracingPolicy and make them available in a management cluster!
+From the output above, we see the logs collected from the Tetragon TracingPolicy coming from a `managed` cluster and making them available in a `management` cluster!
 Cool, right?
+The same approach can be used with different data located in the `managed` clusters.
+A post written by Gianluca outlining the collection of `kube-bench` scanning results can be found [here](https://itnext.io/ensurincis-benchmark-compliance-across-multiple-kubernetes-clusters-dd544682e786).

 ## Sveltos for Day-2 Operations Benefits